chibiboba/JS-202/Practice Problems/Lesson 2.md

   - 0 pixels for top and bottom margins (because it's `em` is `inline`)
   - 1 px for top 1 px bottom borders of `div`.

-- Since `div` uses `border-box sizing`,  minimum width and height `div` needs to contain `em` is 130px width and 50 px height which includes the assumed width, height, border, padding, and as well as the top and bottom borders for `div`.
-We also include margins in our calculations.
+- Since `div` uses `border-box sizing`,  minimum width and height `div` needs to contain `em` is 130px width and 50 px height.
+This includes the dimensions of `em` including the assumed width and height & margins, as well as any borders, padding, or margins of `div`.
 - We need to keep in mind that the top and bottom padding and borders of `em` may intersect with content above and below the `em` element.
   - This is because `em` has an assumed fixed height of 20 pixels and `div` height has a minimum height of 50 pixels, so any content above or below the `em` element may overlap with the padding and border of `em`.